D3c0de-a11y/webproxy/README.md

 # Intuit Web Proxy

-A minimal proxy hard-coded for the Intuit ecosystem.
+A minimal Express proxy limited to the Intuit ecosystem.

 ## Usage